At home, bio -waste will inevitably accumulate, no matter how accurate all the food. All food waste in the kitchen is part of bio -waste.

 - Plastic bags and packaging.

-Bio -waste must not be poured into the dwelling sewers, as food residues, and especially the fat in them, cause blockages in the piping.
+Bio -waste should not be poured into the dwelling sewers, as food residues, and especially the fat in them, cause blockages in the piping.
 So remember to recycle!

 Bio -waste soil and biogas